Kudmul Ranga Rao

-Kudmul Ranga Rao (29 June 1859 – 30 January 1928) was a social reformer from Kudmul, a village in the erstwhile Madras Presidency, (in the present-day Dakshina Kannada district) who established "Depressed Classes Mission" in 1897 in Mangalore for providing education, better housing, drinking water and empowering the backward classes socially by guarding them against exploitation by other classes.
+Kudmul Ranga Rao (29 June 1859 – 30 January 1928) was a social reformer from Kudmul, a village in the Madras Presidency, (in the present-day Dakshina Kannada district) who established "Depressed Classes Mission" in 1897 in Mangalore for providing education, better housing, drinking water and empowering the backward classes socially by guarding them against exploitation by other classes.

 Early life

-Rangarao was born on 29 June 1859,in Kudmul, a village in south canara (mangalore) in the eastwhile Madras Presidency (now in Karnataka) of British India.
+Rangarao was born on 29 June 1859, in Kudmul, a village in south canara also known as Dakshina Kannada (Mangalore) in the east of Madras Presidency (now in Karnataka) of British India.
 He was born into a middle-class Gowda Saraswat Brahmin community.
 His father, Devappayya, worked as a clerk under a landlord and his mother, Gauri, a housewife.
 Rangarao completed his primary education in Kasaragod, before losing his father when he was 16.
 Moving to Mangalore in search of a job, he began working as a teacher for a monthly salary of ₹8.
 Completing his matriculation amid financial difficulties through a correspondence course, he cleared the pleadership examination, that certified him argue for a client in courts.
 Following this, he began his career as a lawyer in Mangalore.